Who's Singin' Over There?: Za Beograd singers

 Since the film Miodrag remained an accordion player, and Nenad had eventually become a bus driver.
 Miodrag also played roles of Roma musician in the 1994 TV series Otvorena vrata, in the 2004 comedy film Pljacka Treceg Rajha and some others.

 Production

-Centar Film, the state-owned production house, wanted to make Dušan Kovačević's script into a movie since 1978.
+Centar Film, a state-owned production house, wanted to make Dušan Kovačević's script into a movie since 1978.

 Reportedly, Goran Paskaljević was their first choice to direct the movie.
 He was supposed to shoot the Kovačević script as a contemporary-themed 50-minute TV movie whose story takes place in the late 1970s Yugoslavia on a public transport bus with the central character—an old man (played by Mija Aleksić)—headed to pay a visit to his son who's away serving his mandatory Yugoslav People's Army (JNA) service.
 However, Paskaljević decided to leave the project and shoot the feature film Zemaljski dani teku instead.

-The job then went to 33-year-old Slobodan Šijan who had never shot a feature film up to that point. Šijan described his experience:
+The job then went to the 33-year-old Slobodan Šijan who had never shot a feature film up to that point. Šijan described his experience: